Bolivia–United States relations: Áñez interim government and return of MAS under Luis Arce

-In November 2019, after accusations of fraud in the general election and the ensuring political crisis, Evo Morales resigned as President and Senator Jeanine Áñez took power.
+In November 2019, after accusations of fraud in the general election and the ensuing political crisis, Evo Morales resigned as President and Senator Jeanine Áñez took power.
 After Morales ouster, Áñez steadily improved relations with the United States, which had been at a low point under Morales's administration and named a temporary ambassador to the United States for the first time in more than a decade.

 After the general election of October 2020 and the victory of socialist candidate Luis Arce, relations worsened despite an attempt by Arce to improve ties with the United States.
 When Jeanine Áñez and several of her cabinet ministers were arrested in March 2021 and charged with criminal offences related to massacres that took place during the first days of her presidency, relations hit a new low, after remarks by U.S. Secretary of State Antony Blinken and called for Áñez's release.
 In response, the Arce administration stated the United States was interfering in Bolivia's internal affairs.

+Rapprochement

+In October 2025, Bolivia president-elect Rodrigo Paz Pereira stated that he seeks to restore Bolivia's relations with the United States.